Updated 24 Feb 2008

 Ready for a telescope?
 Please read on!

 DON'T EXPECT a small telescope to show images like those you may have seen in magazines.
 Those pictures are likely from the Hubble Space Telescope or some other large professional telescope.
-If you are expecting "video game" type images with amazing detail and color, you will likely be in for a letdown.
+If you are expecting "video game" or "Hollywood" type images with amazing detail and vivid color, you will be in for a pretty big letdown.

 What can you expect to see?
 Below we will describe what you might reasonably expect to see with small telescope: